jastev/azure-intro/storage/accounts.md

 backed by SSDs and have a higher IOPS limit.
 However, currently, premium accounts are not truly "general purpose" - they *only support Azure VHDs (page blobs) for VMs*.
-And additionally, not every size of Azure VM can use a premium image - only DS, DSv2, GS, or Fs.
+And additionally, not every size of Azure VM can use a premium image - only DS, DSv2, GS, or FS.
 Premium accounts also only support LRS, and do not support [public accessibility](accessibility.md).

-Unlike standard accounts, which vary in size by the data they contain, premium accounts come in only three preallocated sizes: P10 (128GiB), P20 (512GiB), and P30 (1024GiB).
-Each also comes with fully committed performance specs, graduated with those levels.
+Unlike standard accounts, which have the same stats regardless of the data they contain, premium accounts come in three sizes: P10 (128GiB), P20 (512GiB), and P30 (1024GiB).
+Your actually used size is rounded up to the nearest Premium level (there's no need to explicitly provision a certain level, or move from one to another).
+Each comes with fully committed performance specs, graduated with those levels.

 ## Blob Accounts